“Start small but think big” to achieve recognition success, argues Head of Organisational Effectiveness at Sainsbury’s.

 Acknowledging performance and changing behaviour

 From King’s perspective, employee recognition today represented an “activity that we engage in to acknowledge performance and encourage specific values and behaviours”.
-The most successful recognition schemes often shared five key characteristics: spontaneity, the ability to foster a shared purpose, fairness, a personal touch and the ability to change how employees experience the workday.
+The most successful reward and recognition programmes shared five key characteristics: spontaneity, the ability to foster a shared purpose, fairness, a personal touch and the ability to change how employees experience the workday.
 King discussed one Xexec client initiative that involved awarding a star employee a parking space for a month that was usually reserved for senior directors.
 Though the cost was minimal and the gesture relatively small, the impact on the employee was huge because it had shared a number of these characteristics.

 Change is coming